• Skip to primary navigation

 Both sauces use a melted cheese base and contain spices, herbs, and other ingredients to enhance flavor.

-However, the main difference between the two is that Queso Blanco is made with white cheese, usually queso fresco or similar varieties, while Salsa con Queso combines cheese with tomatoes, peppers, onions, or other vegetables to create a chunky salsa-like consistency.
+However, the main difference between the two is that Queso Blanco is made with white cheese, usually queso fresco or similar varieties, while Salsa con Queso combines cheese with tomatoes, peppers, onions, or other vegetables to create a chunky salsa-like consistency - see queso fresco vs panela comparison for more on white cheese varieties.

 Popular Dishes and Recipes Featuring Queso Blanco and Salsa con Queso